Tips for Visiting the Iowa State Fair for Kids with Different Sensory Needs

 Avoid triggers

 Try to avoid triggers or accommodate for times your child may feel uncomfortable.
 Sudden and unexpected sounds as well as lots of background noise can cause kids to feel overwhelmed.
-Bring noise canceling headphones if they are bothered by sounds or provide music with headphones to listen to while waiting in line.
+Bring noise-canceling headphones if they are bothered by sounds or provide music with headphones to listen to while waiting in line.
 Provide sunglasses and a hat to decrease glare and a sensory toolkit such as fidgets or other comfort items that they already like to help with calming.
 Try to provide breaks before your child becomes overstimulated.

-Activities for the sensory seekers
+Activities for sensory seekers

 Some kids seek lots of sensory input during the day.
 Kids that love fast movements may enjoy the rides in the Thrill Parks (spinning, moving up and down), and the Giant Slide.
-Kids that enjoy water may have fun in Spray Park.
+Kids who enjoy water may have fun in Spray Park.
 Kids can also climb and jump on the playground at Children’s Hill.

 Iowa State Fair, Iowa State Fairgrounds, Nothing Compares, Des Moines, Iowa, Summer